Notes on the Geography of Sri Lanka: Galle

 The third side of the fort.
 The harbor, to the left, was very crowded until the development of an artificial one at Colombo.
 The Chinese have recently built another new port about 70 miles to the east, at Hambantota.

 The wall on the land side of the fort.

 The same wall, with a city gate.

-The British coat-of-arms is a 19th century addition; on the cornerstone below you see the earlier letters VOC, for the Dutch East India Company.
+The British coat-of-arms is a 19th century addition; on the cornerstone below you see the earlier logo of the VOC, for the United East India Company.